Rilla Askew: Early life and education

-Askew graduated from the University of Tulsa with a B.F.A. in Theatre Performance in 1980.
+Askew graduated from the University of Tulsa with a BFA in Theatre Performance in 1980.
 She moved then to New York where she studied acting at HB Studio with Herbert Bergoff in New York and later Curt Dempster at Ensemble Studio Theatre.
 She began writing—plays first, then fiction—with her theatre background supporting the use of language and rhythm in her works.
 She went on to study creative writing at Brooklyn College, where she received her MFA in 1989.

 Rilla has taught in MFA writing programs at Syracuse University, Brooklyn College, the University of Arkansas, and the University of Massachusetts Amherst.

 Askew is married to actor Paul Austin.

 Career

-In 1989 Askew published her first short story “The Gift” in Nimrod’s “Oklahoma Indian Markings” issue.
+In 1989 Askew published her first short story "The Gift" in Nimrods "Oklahoma Indian Markings" issue.
 Her essays and short fiction have appeared in Tin House, TriQuarterly, Nimrod, World Literature Today, and elsewhere.
 Her story "The Killing Blanket" was selected for the collection Prize Stories 1993: The O. Henry Awards (Anchor, 1993).
 Her first book of fiction, Strange Business, was published in 1992 by Viking Books.

-Often capturing life in Oklahoma, Askew’s work handles themes of place, outsiders, religion and politics, greed and ambition, race, and women’s lives.
-In his citation for the American Academy of Arts and Letters, writer Allan Gurganus likens Askew's writing to a mythic cycle that unsettles popular notions of the settling of the American West Writer Patricia Eakins notes Askew’s filiation with other American writers of the epic tradition, exploring tragedies of history and family and unforgiving landscapes, with comparisons to William Faulkner and Cormac McCarthy.
+Often capturing life in Oklahoma, Askew's work handles themes of place, outsiders, religion and politics, greed and ambition, race, and women's lives.
+In his citation for the American Academy of Arts and Letters, writer Allan Gurganus likens Askew's writing to a mythic cycle that unsettles popular notions of the settling of the American West Writer Patricia Eakins notes Askew's filiation with other American writers of the epic tradition, exploring tragedies of history and family and unforgiving landscapes, with comparisons to William Faulkner and Cormac McCarthy.Hada, Kenneth.
+"That truth beyond particulars: silence in Rilla Askew's The Mercy Seat."
+Southwestern American Literature, vol. 30, no. 1, 2004, p.
+37+.
+Gale Academic OneFile, Accessed 10 May 2020. "'Rilla Askew's first novel, The Mercy Seat (1998), received highly positive reviews.
+Allusions to Faulkner and Cormac McCarthy were often made.
+Gail Caldwell of The Boston Globe has written, the 'extraordinary story owes its literary debt to Faulkner and its heart to scripture.'
+The novel, she continues, is 'driven by a narrative intensity that is humbling in its passion, consumed with the old-fashioned mysteries too large and too dark for most contemporary writers to go near....
+Askew has gone after the mystery of mercy itself.'"

 Inspired by her family history, Askew's first novel, The Mercy Seat (1997) follows two rival brothers, and transforms the family drama into the drama of a community.
 It was nominated for the PEN/Faulkner Award, the Dublin IMPAC Prize, was a Boston Globe Notable Book, and received the Oklahoma Book Award and the Western Heritage Award in 1998.